Office of International Programs – Laurel Hall

 Education Abroad opportunities engage students in an international arena, providing new academic perspectives, broadening knowledge of international affairs, and allowing for a deeper understanding of other cultures.
 In addition to enhancing a student’s degree program, education abroad provides students with direct experience developing intercultural skills necessary for success in an increasingly diverse and global workforce.

-The Office of International Programs offers approximately 850 international opportunities, including for-credit and not-for-credit programs for study, research, internships and service learning.
+The Office of International Programs offers more than 1000 international opportunities, including for-credit and not-for-credit programs for study, research, internships and service learning.
 Students can maintain full-time enrollment at CSU while abroad, and credit from approved programs may be applied towards an overall degree program at CSU.
-Students who successfully complete an approved program (with a grade of C- or better) are eligible for a waiver of the All-University Core Curriculum Global and Cultural Awareness (AUCC 3E) requirement.
+Students who successfully complete an 3+ credit course (with a grade of C- or better) are eligible for a waiver of the All-University Core Curriculum requirement.

 Financial Aid for Education Abroad

 In most cases, CSU financial aid can be applied to cover the costs of an education abroad program.
-In addition, the Office of International Programs administers more than $500,000 in annual scholarships to support education abroad, which students can apply for through the Education Abroad Common Application.
+In addition, through CSU's partnerships, the Office of International Programs facilitates nearly $600,000 in annual scholarship funds to support education abroad.
+Students can apply for many of these through the Education Abroad Common Application and/or their CSU sponsored programs.

-Nationally competitive scholarships are also available, including the NSEP Boren and IIE Gilman awards.
-Students interested in scholarships should contact the Office of International Programs as early in their college career as possible since some scholarship deadlines are as much as a year in advance.
+These opportunities include nationally competitive scholarships, such as the NSEP Boren and IIE Gilman awards.
+Students interested in scholarships should contact the Office of International Programs early in their college career since some scholarship deadlines are due as much as a year in advance.

 Further information on eligibility requirements, deadlines, policies, procedures, financial aid, and costs related to study abroad may be found on the Education Abroad website.